Decay behavior of hidden-strange hadronic molecular state $N(2270)$: Results and Discussion

 \subsection{Radiative Decay}

-With the two cutoff parameters manually set to $1000$ MeV, the calculated results are shown in Tab. \ref{tab:totalwidth}, the first column is the quantum numbers of all possible s-wave molecular states $N(2270)$ that we analyzed from the spin parity of $K^*$ and $\Sigma^*$ system, which are 1/2-, 3/2- and 5/2-, respectively.
+With the two cutoff parameters manually set to $(\Lambda, \Lambda_0) = (900,900)$ MeV, the calculated results are shown in Tab. \ref{tab:totalwidth}, the first column is the quantum numbers of all possible s-wave molecular states $N(2270)$ that we analyzed from the spin parity of $K^*$ and $\Sigma^*$ system, which are $1/2^-$, $3/2^-$ and $5/2^-$, respectively.
 The second column shows the total width we calculated.
 The third column shows the calculated width from radiative decay.
-In this part, we use the $VMD$ model and consider the exchange of pseudo-scalar and vector mesons in the triangle loop.
-Refer to Section \ref{PR}, the radiative decay width is the sum of the six Feynman diagrams listed.
+In this part, we use the VMD model and consider the exchange of pseudo-scalar and vector mesons in the triangle loop.
+Refer to Sec. \ref{PR}, the radiative decay width is the sum of the six Feynman diagrams listed.
 The last column gives the branching ratio of radiative decay.

-As shown in Tab. \ref{tab:totalwidth}, when the initial spin parity $J^P = 1/2^-$, the branching ratio of radiative decay is about $\sim 0.1\%$, and when the initial spin parity $J^P = 3/2^-$ or $5/2^-$, the branching ratio of radiative decay is about $\sim 0.02\%$.
+As shown in Tab. \ref{tab:totalwidth}, when the initial spin parity $J^P = 1/2^-$, the BR of radiative decay is about $0.1\%$, and when the initial spin parity $J^P = 3/2^-$ or $5/2^-$, the BR of radiative decay is about $0.02\%$.